 S-100 uses camelCase extensively, and the use is based on principles inherited from ISO 19103.
 Camel case (stylized as camelCase or CamelCase; also known as camel caps or more formally as medial capitals) is the practice of writing compound words or phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.
 Common examples include "iPhone ", "eBay", "FedEx", "DreamWorks", "HarperCollins", "iCarly", "WordWorld", and "WordGirl".
-It is also sometimes used in online usernames such as "JohnSmith", and to make multi-word domain names more legible, for example in advertisements.
-[Wikipedia, 2017].
+It is also sometimes used in online usernames such as "JohnSmith", and to make multi-word domain names more legible, for example in advertisements [Wikipedia, 2017].
 S-100 makes use of camelCase as a method to construct distinct identifiers or names of elements used within S-100 itself, within the GI Registry, Feature Catalogues, etc.

-The camelCaseIdentifier must according to S-100 2a-4.2.3:
+The camelCaseIdentifier must according to S-100 clause 2a-4.2.3: